Barking Park: History

 The classic Victorian park for the urban district of Barking Town was established from land acquired in 1896.
 It was officially opened on 9 April 1898 by Councillor C. L. Beard JP, Chairman of Barking Town Urban District Council.

 The park's most significant feature is a 910 m long boating lake on the north side of the park.
 Rowing boats were introduced first, and then on 1 April 1953, motor boats and a Mississippi style paddle steamer called Phoenix II made their debut.
 The paddle steamer continued to operate on the lake until 1967.

 The park contains a war memorial, renovated in 2000, for men of the Barking Town Urban District who fell in World War I and World War II.

 A lido was built in 1931 but this was closed permanently in 1988.
 The longstanding park cafe was demolished and a roller-skating park built on the site.

 In 2006 the council received stage one funding from the Heritage Lottery Fund to develop a proposal for restoration and improvement of the park.
 Funding of over £3 million was approved, and works were completed between 2010 and 2012, including two lengthy new pathways, a children's play area and splash park.

 Features

 Facilities include tennis and basketball courts, two bowling greens (indoor and outdoor), a children's playground, a waterpark, football pitches and a flower garden.
+It is designated as metropolitan open land, which provides a high level of protection from development.